MikeOpenHWGroup/CORE-V_VERIF_DOCS/user_manual/source/register_file.rst

 Register File
 =============

-RI5CY has 31 \_ 32-bit wide registers which form registers x1 to x31.
+CV32E40P has thirty-one 32-bit wide registers which form registers x1 to x31.
 Register x0 is statically bound to 0 and can only be read, it does not contain any sequential logic.